cunib/rails-base-app/README.md

 # rails-base-app
 Rails Base App is a base Rails application template for start new Rails-based apps.
-It's based on Rails 5 and Ruby 2.3.0.
+It's based on Rails 5 and Ruby 2.3.0., MySQL as database and Puma as application server.

 <h1>Proyect gems</h1>
 <p>A list of all gems included in this template proyect separated by enviroment.</p>